Ashdof/alx-system_engineering-devops/0x02-shell_redirections/README.md

 15-countthatword Script
 This script when executed displays the number of lines that contain the pattern "bin" in the file /etc/passwd

+16-whatsnext Script
+This script when executed displays lines containing the pattern "root" and 3 lines after them in the file /etc/passwd